warrensbox/health-check/www/docs/Quick-start.md

 <img style="text-allign:center" src="https://kepler-images.s3.us-east-2.amazonaws.com/warrensbox/health-check/health-check-all-bad-0.gif" alt="drawing"  height="300"/>

-1. Likewise, if you dont't provide the `e` flag, the program  will simply exit with `exit code 0` if any of the target is unhealthy
+1. Likewise, if you dont't provide the `-e` flag, the program  will simply exit with `exit code 0` if any of the target is unhealthy

 ### With Docker
 ```sh